 The Hauraki Gulf is studded with numerous islands such as

-others are conservation islands with restricted access, reserves
+others are conservation islands with restricted access for the

-for the protection of rare bird, animal and plant life.
-Waiheke is
+protection of rare bird, animal, and plant life.
+Waiheke is the

-the most popular of the gulf islands, with picturesque bays and
+most popular of the gulf islands, with picturesque bays and white

-white sandy beaches, rolling farmlands and hills cloaked with
+sandy beaches, rolling farmlands, and hills cloaked with vineyards

-vineyards and fine wineries.
-The town enjoys the slow and relaxed
+and fine wineries.
+The town enjoys the slow and relaxed pace of

-pace of island life, along with chic little restaurants and cafes,
+island life, along with chic little restaurants and cafes, and is

 Bay of Islands

 The Bay of Islands is famous for its beautiful coastal scenery and is one of North Island's major attractions.
-The bay is interspersed with numerous little coves, inlets and sandy beaches, and the historical townships of Paihia, Waitangi and Russell are the central hubs of the area, from where an unbelievable array of activities and tours can be arranged.
-Sailing and boat cruises around the islands are the main attraction, but the natural surroundings and warm waters of the bay make it an ideal place for kayaking, swimming, diving and fishing.
+The bay is interspersed with numerous little coves, inlets and sandy beaches, and the historical townships of Paihia, Waitangi and Russell are the central hubs of the area.
+From there, an unbelievable array of activities and tours can be arranged.
+Sailing and boat cruises around the islands are the main attraction, but the natural surroundings and warm waters of the bay make it an ideal place for kayaking, swimming, diving, and fishing.
 The bay is also of historical significance as the place where the Treaty of Waitangi was first signed between the European settlers and Maori chiefs in 1840.

 New Zealand Fashion Week